 Mission | History | Names | Manifesto | Awards | Imprint

-Once you understand and embrace the fact that, as an engineer (or anyone truly grapling with a hard problem), it's not your job to tinker around and make random, useless prototypes, the world becomes infinitely more interesting.
-Focus on the structural, architectural, and system-level challenges and ensure you have good justification for your thinking before getting busy being busy on the easily-generated and thoughtless tasks that 99% of the rest of humans could also conceive in the same situation.
+Once you understand and embrace the fact that, as an engineer (or as anyone grapling with answering a hard question), it's not your job to tinker around and make random, useless prototypes, the world becomes infinitely more interesting.
+Focus on the structural, architectural, and system-level challenges and ensure you have good justification for your thinking before getting busy being busy on the easily-generated and thoughtless tasks that 99% of the rest of humanity could also conceive of in the same situation.
 Get busy slowing down, thinking hard, and getting smart.
 Check your assumptions.
 Kill your darlings.
 Don't stop short of greatness.
-Demand greatness.
-Own the responsiblity of ensuring you're working on something worthwhile.
+In fact, demand greatness.
+Own the responsiblity of ensuring that you're working on something worthwhile.

 The Engineering Design Studio (EDS) at NYU Abu Dhabi supports ambitious student ventures from across the university through coursework, mentorship, and engagement with external partners.
 Students are challenged to view problem solving and value creation through the lens of engineering design, combining approaches from across disciplines to deliver elegant answers to meaningful problems.
 The studio is home to the Engineers for Social Impact program, the Design & Innovation program, and hosts a number of Core Curriculum courses.
 It serves as a hub of activity for senior engineering capstone project work, as a home for teams preparing competition entries, and as a focal point for student interest groups.